Churchill caretaker ministry: Continuing the war against Japan

-The war against Japan continued for the duration of the caretaker ministry and ended on 15 August, three weeks after Churchill's resignation.
+The war against Japan continued for the duration of the caretaker ministry.
 Even before the defeat of Germany, Churchill had told the Americans that he wanted the Royal Navy to play a prominent role in the defeat of Japan and the liberation of Britain's Asian colonies, especially Singapore.
 The Americans were unenthusiastic, suspecting that Churchill's intentions were primarily imperialist.
 Neither Franklin Roosevelt nor Harry Truman had any intention of helping to sustain the British Empire.
 In their successful campaigns of 1944 and the early months of 1945, the British Army and its allies had mostly cleared Burma of Japanese forces by May 1945.
 Rangoon had fallen to the Allies on 2 May following the Battle of Elephant Point.

-While Churchill hoped for a triumphant re-entry to Singapore, its recovery was logistically difficult and it remained under Japanese control until 12 September when it was finally recovered, following the Japanese surrender, by British forces in Operation Tiderace.
+The Battle of Okinawa (1 April until 22 June) raged throughout the time period of this government, with the fierce Japanese resistance boding ill for the Allied invasion of Japan scheduled for the end of 1945, and in which the British hoped to play a role.
+The Pacific War would end sooner than expected after the atomic attack on Hiroshima (6 August), the Soviet invasion of Manchuria (8 August) as agreed with the western Allies at the Yalta Conference, and the atomic attack on Nagasaki (9 August).
+Japan surrendered on 15 August, three weeks after Churchill's resignation.
+While Churchill had hoped for a triumphant re-entry to Singapore, its recovery was logistically difficult and it would remain under Japanese control until 12 September when it was finally recovered, following the Japanese surrender, by British forces in Operation Tiderace.